ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

      - **Office 365 E3** - Audit records are retained for 90 days.
 That means you can search the audit log for activities that were performed within the last 90 days.

      - **Office 365 E5** - Audit records are also retained for 90 days.
-Retaining audit records for one year may eventually be available for E5 users and users with an E3/Exchange Online Plan 1 license and an Office 365 Advanced Compliance add-on license.
+Retaining audit records for one year may eventually be available for E5 users and users with an E3 license and an Office 365 Advanced Compliance add-on license.

         > [!NOTE]
         > The private preview program for the one-year retention period for audit records for E5 organizations (or for users in E3 organizations that have Advanced Compliance add-on licenses) is closed to new enrollment.
 This article will be updated when the one-year retention period is available in public preview or released for general availability.